top of page

 CHUUK, FEDERATED STATES OF MICRONESIA

-NOTE: The toughest island in the region is Tol, where access calls for some intense negotiation with hostile locals.
+NOTE: The toughest island in the region is Tol, where access calls for some negotiation with typically unfriendly locals.
 We are unable to determine the price of our day visit here in advance, with chiefs in recent years either demanding hundreds of dollars per person or simply turning birders away.
 On our last day in Chuuk, those who wish can take a boat over with the leader and try their luck, with any agreed access fees added to your tour drinks tab.
-This is the only way to see one last Critically Endangered endemic, the Teardrop White-eye.
+This is the only way to see one last Endangered endemic, the Teardrop White-eye.